Bigsy/clj-chess-bot/README.md

 A basic chess bot implementation in Clojure that runs on Lichess.

-Come challange him here https://lichess.org/@/clj-bot but he's pretty rubbish atm.
+Challange him here https://lichess.org/@/clj-bot ...hes pretty bad for now...

 ## Running the Bot yourself